 Windsor Castle, Stonehenge and Roman Baths day trip – another excellent guided tour option.

 If you are a fan of Royal history and especially interested in the Tudors, the one to Hampton Court Palace will be one of the best day trips from London by train you can go on.
 This was the residence of Henry VIII, among others.

-A visit will take you to the State Rooms and private apartments of William III; the Great Hall, which was originally a dining hall and later on became a theater, known to be the setting where William Shakespeare also performed its play, and decorated with beautiful tapestries.
+A visit will take you to the State Rooms and private apartments of Henry VIII; those of William III; the Great Hall, which was originally a dining hall and later on became a theater, known to be the setting where William Shakespeare also performed its play, and decorated with beautiful tapestries.

 You will also see the kitchen of Henry VIII, where according to history some 200 people worked every day to provide food for the entire court; and the timber roof that still bears the coat of arm of Anne Boleyn, the Queen that Henry VIII condemned to decapitation.

 Located along the banks of the River Thames, this massive palace is surrounded by gorgeous gardens that are especially beautiful to visit in the spring months, when everything is in bloom.